 “2.28.
 "Vehicle width" means the distance between two planes parallel to the longitudinal median plane (of the vehicle) and touching the vehicle on either side of the said plane but excluding the rear-view mirrors, side marker lamps, tyre pressure indicators, direction indicator lamps, position lamps, flexible mud-guards, sensors for Advanced Driver Assistance Systems, sensors for Automated Driving Systems, and the deflected part of the tyre side-walls immediately above the point of contact with the ground.”

+Paragraph 4.5.1 footnote 4, modify the reference to ECE/TRANS/WP.29/78/Rev.8.

 Paragraph 5.1.1., amend to read:

 “5.1.1.
 With the exception of vehicle types designed as described in paragraph 5.1.2. below, the approval test shall be conducted such that the vehicle impacts the pole on the driver's side.
 In case of vehicles of category X, the manufacturer shall propose the tested side.

-For all vehicle categories, the procedure under 5.1.2.1 and 5.1.2.2 shall apply.”
+Paragraph 5.1.2., amend to read:

+5.1.2.
+For vehicles of category X and In the case of for vehicle types where the side structures, front-row seats or the type of protective systems on each side of the vehicle are sufficiently different for the Approval Authority to consider they could appreciably affect performance in a test conducted in accordance with Annex 3; either of the alternatives in paragraph 5.1.2.1. or 5.1.2.2. may be used by the Approval Authority.

 Paragraph 5.1.2.1., amend to read: